hytechcamps/js-workshop/WebpageChallenges.md

 ```

 ## CSS Challenge: Header Text Shadow
-1. In the CSS section, under the `}` from the "body" ruleset, make some new lines
+1. In the CSS, under the `}` from the "body" ruleset, make some new lines
 1. Create a new ruleset for "h1" by adding `h1` and `{` and `}`
     - This will mean that all styles apply to each `h1` HTML element
     - Note that when adding the opening bracket (`{`), CodePen adds the closing bracket (`}`) automatically